OpenTermsArchive/engine/README.md

   "tracker": { // Tracking mechanism to create GitHub issues when document content is inaccessible
     "githubIssues": {
       "repository": "GitHub repository where to create isssues", "label": "GitHub issues label to attach to a newly created issue.
-This specific label has to exist in the corresponding repository"
+This specific label has to exist in the repository" }
-    }
   },
   "dataset": { // Release mechanism to create dataset periodically